FreddeITsupport98/DNF-Automatic/README.md

   - Root systemd service + timer:
     - `dnf-autodownload.service`
     - `dnf-autodownload.timer`
-  - Runs a controlled `dnf upgrade --downloadonly` pass using settings from `/etc/dnf-auto.conf`.
+  - Runs a controlled `dnf update --downloadonly` pass using settings from `/etc/dnf-auto.conf`.
   - Writes machine‑readable status to `/var/log/dnf-auto/download-status.txt` (e.g. `refreshing`, `downloading:…`, `complete:…`, `idle`).
   - Default behaviour is **`DOWNLOADER_DOWNLOAD_MODE=full`** so packages are cached ahead of time.
 You can switch to `detect-only` if you only want notifications.